Wiz-IO/BulgarINO/README.md

 # IoT Concept
 How to scale complex technology: **Make it easy and accessible !!!**

+_"A complex system that works is invariably found to have evolved from a simple system that worked.
+A complex system designed from scratch never works and cannot be patched up to make it work.
+You have to start over with a working simple system."_ **Gall's Law**

 In short: For the last 10 years I have been trying to make Things easier<br>
 BTW: Last three months I talked to almost all the big manufacturers: they all rejected the idea :)